-If you're promoting your event via Facebook, Twitter, Google+, your website, an association website or media website, you can now monitor your patronage from each medium.
-Just add your URL to these sites and monitor them via the “Ticket Sales per URL Referrer Report”.
+If you're promoting your event via Facebook, Twitter, Google+, your website, an association website or media website, you can monitor your patronage from each medium.
+Just add your TryBooking event URL (e.g. https://www.trybooking.com/243359) to these sites and monitor them via the Ticket Sales per URL Referrer Report.

 On this report, you will only see the sites that allow for their URL to be passed through.
 For those sites that don't pass their URL through, please consider using a tag in your URL.
+See instructions below.

 Adding tracking tags to your event

-You can add tags to your URL in order to track which specific groups/sites are bringing most traffic & bookings to your event.
+You can add tags to your TryBooking event URL in order to track which specific groups/sites are bringing most traffic & bookings to your event.
 Tags are also extremely useful when figuring out which commissions need to be paid based on sales delivered in certain situations.

-How to add your tag:
+How to add a tracking tag:

-- Type your URL into your web browser i.e. www.trybooking.com/DICO (press enter)
+- Type your URL into your web browser i.e. https://www.trybooking.com/243359

-- This now changes the URL to a longer version i.e. for the case above this becomes http://www.trybooking.com/Booking/BookingEventSummary.aspx?eid=58202
+- This now changes the URL to a longer version i.e. for the case above this becomes https://www.trybooking.com/events/landing?eid=243359&

-- At the end of this longer URL, add in &track=XXX (where XXX is your tag).
-Your tag could include words to describe that group e.g Association, Blog, Website, Joesfacebook, Alumnifacebook etc. You can setup as many of these tags as you need.
+- At the end of this longer URL, add in '&track=XXX' (where XXX is your tag).
+Your tag could include words to describe that group e.g Association, Blog, Website, Joesfacebook, Alumnifacebook etc. You can set up as many of these tags as you need.

 You can also add Google Analytics to the event homepage which will track entry and the completion of the booking process.

-Complete the following steps in Google Analytics:
+Step 1: Complete the following steps in Google Analytics

 Access the tracking ID